-The important distinction here is that there is an organisation that proposes the task, and the interplay between this organisation and the crowd yields mutual benefit.
+The important distinction here is that there is an organization that proposes the task, and the interplay between this organization and the crowd yields mutual benefit.

 What is not crowdsourcing?

-To showcase what this distinction means in practice, it is important to distinguish pursuits that do not count as crowdsourcing per se.
-Contrary to common belief and media articles, the following examples are not considered as crowdsourcing.
+To showcase what this distinction means in practice, it is critical to distinguish pursuits that do not count as crowdsourcing per se.
+Contrary to common belief and media articles, the following examples are not considered crowdsourcing.

 What is crowdsourced testing?

-Given the definition above, it is clear how testing, organised in a certain way, can be considered as a crowdsourced activity.
+Given the definition above, it is clear how testing, organized in a certain way, can be considered as a crowdsourced activity.

-This certain way of testing, organised to utilise the power of crowds, is what Buglance provides as a platform - a platform, where companies and teams submit their software applications, and the community of Buglance tests and reports bugs.
+This certain way of testing organized to utilize the power of crowds is what Buglance provides as a platform - a platform where companies and teams submit their software applications and the community of Buglance tests and reports bugs.

-Firstly, this is considered as a crowdsourced activity as there is an organisation, in this case a company or a tech team, that submits a task for the crowds.
+Firstly, this is considered as a crowdsourced activity as there is an organization, in this case, a company or a tech team that submits a task for the crowds.
 The tasks in general terms entail making sure that the application at hand does not have defects, or more realistically, has as few defects as technically possible.

 This activity also leads to mutual benefit.
 Obviously, the company benefits from finding bugs in the submitted software, and tech teams within the company can get to fixing bugs as soon as they are submitted.

-The individual testers, however, get financial rewards based on the complexity of bugs they have reported.
-Buglance has set up the system and its pricing in a way that makes it financially appealing to both the community and the tester crowds.
-The company pays ‘in bulk’ a certain amount, according to the pricing plan it has chosen, and gets thousands of testers essentially for the price of one.
+The individual testers, however, get financial rewards based on the complexity of bugs or issues they have reported.
+Buglance has set up the system and its pricing in a way that makes it financially appealing to both companies and the tester crowds.
+The company pays a certain amount, according to the pricing plan it has chosen and gets thousands of testers essentially for the price of one.
 We will expand on this point later in the article.

 The platform has shown that a win-win scenario is more than possible, and its model has proven to work extremely well.
-By now, the tester community of Buglance has grown in numbers to more than 40,000 testers from more than 150 countries.
+By now, the tester community of Buglance has grown in numbers to 50,000 testers from more than 150 countries.

 To showcase how crowdtesting enables efficiency and how the numbers mentioned are even possible, we will outline some characteristics that crowdsourcing in general, and crowdtesting in particular, have.

-It makes sense that in organising the crowds to perform a task, more often than not, the number of people involved has to become relatively large.
-The scale with which the problems are solved enables organisations to effectively tackle issues, without the need to hire thousands of people.
-Individuals from all over the world can start engaging with an issue at hand, and offer their solutions and opinions on it.
+It makes sense that in organizing the crowds to perform a task, more often than not, the number of people involved has to become relatively large.
+The scale with which the problems are solved enables organizations to effectively tackle issues without the need to hire thousands of people.
+Individuals from all over the world can start engaging with an issue at hand and offer their solutions and opinions on it.

 When it comes to testing, scalability means a lot more than just the number of people involved.

-Usually, a software application gets tested on a variety of areas.
-Those might include graphical user interface (GUI) testing, security testing, functional testing, etc. With crowdsourced testing, there is no need to do the testing sequentially and/or partially, due to time and resource limitations.
+Usually, a software application gets tested in a variety of areas.
+Those might include usability testing, security testing, functional testing and others.
+With crowdsourced testing, there is no need to do the testing sequentially and/or partially due to time and resource limitations.

 When an application is submitted to Buglance, the preferred testing type for each test cycle can be selected during the setup.
 This way, the application can be tested within those types in parallel by hundreds of real users.
-For example, in a car hire mobile application a group of testers could be reporting bugs on the GUI, while another group is testing the payment process in the app.
+For example, in a car rental mobile application, a group of testers could be reporting bugs on the GUI, while another group is testing the payment process in the app.

 High speed is another attribute of crowdtesting.
 Due to the number of people involved and the fact that all activities are performed independently and online, tasks get completed at an extremely high pace.

-In regards to software application testing at such speeds can lead to many benefits.
-Especially, when small and medium sized companies are trying their best to deliver their product on time, and quality is of utmost importance.
+In regards to a software application, testing at such speeds can lead to many benefits.
+Especially when small and medium-sized companies are trying their best to deliver their product on time, and quality is of utmost importance.

 Another positive consequence of the speed and crowd’s involvement is that by outsourcing their testing, teams can focus on the development of the product and its new features.

-In crowdtesting diversity is reflected in several ways.
-Those also can be categorised into human and environment diversity.
+In crowdtesting, diversity is reflected in several ways.
+Those also can be categorized into human and environmental diversity.

-Human diversity, also characterised by geographical variety lets software to be tested within many countries.
-Testers can report mistakes in the content of an application, and issues related to compatibility.
-For example, if an application is a web based one, certain countries might have restrictions on certain library or browser usages.
+Human diversity, also characterized by geographical variety, lets software be tested within many countries.
+Testers can report mistakes in the content of an application and issues related to compatibility.
+For example, if an application is a web-based one, certain countries might have restrictions on specific library or browser usages.

 Note that not all crowdtesting platforms allow this feature.
-In Buglance, environmental diversity is easily showcased by the number of devices accessible through the platform.
-Currently the platform holds more than 10,000 unique devices.
+In Buglance, environmental diversity is easily showcased through the platform.
+Currently, the platform holds more than 10,000 unique devices.
 In fact, when setting up an application for testing, you can also choose a range of devices to test on, their models, brands, OS versions and other technical specifications.

-Testing might not be on the list of things that a start-up would like to decrease its expenses on.
+Testing might not be on the list of things that a start-up would like to decrease its expenses.
 However, product development and staff salaries certainly are on this list.

-It is estimated that testing can take up anywhere from 20 to 50 percent of development time, depending on the type and complexity of software being developed.
-And an average salary of a single software developer in the United States is around 87,000.
+It is estimated that testing can take up anywhere from 20% to 50% of development time, depending on the type and complexity of the software being developed.
+And an average salary of a single software developer in the United States is around $87,000.

 And this brings us to the total annual amount spent on testing:

-It becomes clear then, that decreasing the amount of time a team of engineers spends on testing can have a significant impact on a company’s bank statement.
+It becomes clear that decreasing the amount of time a team of engineers spends on testing can significantly impact a company’s bank statement.

-Furthermore, because crowdtesting lets engineers focus on the development of a product, and reveals more defects that a normal testing procedure would, it also increases user trust.
+Furthermore, because crowdtesting lets engineers focus on the development of a product and reveal more defects than a normal testing procedure would, it also increases user trust.
 In the long run, this would also have its effect on the company's reputation, and ultimately the revenue.

-There is no doubt, that traditional testing methods and outsourced testing tools can help extensively test an application.
-However, what these methods are commonly missing is the real user interaction.
+There is no doubt that traditional testing methods and outsourced testing tools can help extensively test an application.
+However, what these methods are commonly missing is real user interaction.

-It is important to note, that crowdtesting and other testing methodologies have their benefits and drawbacks and are more suitable for specific types of testing.
-As mentioned above, crowdtesting can speed up testing endeavours and detect a higher number of bugs more quickly.
+It is important to note that crowdtesting and other testing methodologies have their benefits and drawbacks, and are more suitable for specific types of testing.
+As mentioned above, crowdtesting can speed up testing endeavors and detect a higher number of bugs more quickly.
 However, it does not replace traditional testing methods completely.
-A number of functional testing methods with rigid structure and test cases might work better for some testing purposes.
+A number of functional testing methods with a rigid structure and test cases might work better for some testing purposes.

-Following the foundations of crowdsourcing concepts, we then explored its benefits and how they apply in testing.
+Following the foundations of crowdsourcing concepts, we then explored their benefits and how they apply in testing.
 In this case, these benefits are reflected in many ways, besides the obvious.